 Fanny and Alexander, in fact, will remain relevant for as long as humanity exists.
 After all, despite its early 20th-century Swedish setting, we all know people like the Ekdahls and the Vergeruses.

 That Fanny and Alexander lets us know a bit more about ourselves is merely icing on a delicious cake, one that remains tempting even as eaten and that gets tastier with each viewing.
 Having seen it thrice – both versions, with comments – this claim is no mystery.
 Swallow it now.

 Fanny and Alexander / Fanny och Alexander (1982)

 Cast: Bertil Guve.
 Pernilla Allwin.
 Ewa Fröling.
 Jan Malmsjö.
 Börje Ahlstedt.
 Allan Edwall.
 Gunn Wållgren.
 Jarl Kulle.
 Erland Josephson.
 Pernilla August.
 Harriet Andersson.
 Stina Ekblad.
 Mats Bergman.
 Gunnar Björnstrand.
 Lena Olin.
 Christina Schollin.
 Per Mattson.
 Anna Bergman.
 Nils Brandt.
 Mona Malm.
 Axel Düberg.
 Carl Billquist.
 Siv Ericks.
 Kristina Adolphson.
 Kristian Almgren.
 Pernilla Wahlgren.
 Peter Stormare.

-“Fanny and Alexander Movie vs. Miniseries: Ingmar Bergman’s Great Big-Screen Swan Song” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Fanny and Alexander Movie vs. Miniseries: Wonderful Ingmar Bergman Swan Song” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.

-“Fanny and Alexander Movie vs. Miniseries: Ingmar Bergman’s Great Big-Screen Swan Song” is a condensed/revised version of Dan Schneider’s original text found here.
+“Fanny and Alexander Movie vs. Miniseries: Wonderful Ingmar Bergman Swan Song” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.